Can Miguel Cabrera Be Next Vladimir Guerrero?

 Cabrera has more miles on his body than almost any active Major Leaguer.
 To expect him to channel his prime in 2018 is asking too much.
 Still, an offseason of rehab should do him well.
 Cabrera isn’t undergoing surgery — neither did Guerrero, for what it’s worth — and is already on the road to recovery.

-“We have a good plan for him this offseason, he got off to a start right away.
+“We have a good plan for him this offseason.
 The day after the season ended, he went home, got checked out by the doctor and he started his program right away.
 We’re monitoring that,” said Avila.

 There were rumors that Cabrera was going through a divorce last season, another factor which may have led to his disappointing season.